lvlup-sw/DataFerry/dataferry-design-doc.md

 * **.NET Standard Target:** Target .NET Standard 2.0 for compatibility with a wide range of .NET versions.
 * **Dependency Injection:** Use a builder pattern to facilitate easy configuration and registration of the hybrid cache with dependency injection in ASP.NET Core applications.
 * **Configuration:** Provide options for configuring L1 and L2 cache settings, serialization, and Polly policies.

+DataFerry -->
+    Rents BufferWriter from pool
+    BufferWriter uses ArrayPool for internal buffers

+DataFerry -->
+    Passes cacheKey, rented BufferWriter to SparseDistributedCache

+SparseDistributedCache -->
+    Retrieves value using cacheKey from either in-memory or distributed cache Deserializes value using serializer wrapper
+    Writes value to rented buffer